 College of the Environment

 The course provides students with information about pressing environmental issues and many possible “green” solutions.
-In the two main topics of the course, both the advantages and disadvantages of each method are covered with the goal that the students will learn critical thinking skills.
 The course includes a discussion of global climate change and carbon sequestration by plants, since it links to both of the main topics of the course- phytoremediation and bioenergy.
+The course is taught with a sense of optimism that environmental problems do have solutions.
 The students will learn about how plants remove and detoxify organic pollutants and sequester metal pollutants.
 They will learn the advantages and disadvantages of using phytoremediation compared to current engineering methods, and how the process can be improved.
 One lecture will focus on genetic engineering of plants, followed by lectures describing how this method can lead to increased degradation of pollutants.
 The bioenergy part of the course covers bioethanol, biomethanol, and biodiesel as alternative fuels.
 It complements courses taught in the BSE program by emphasizing the biology rather than the chemistry.
 This overview is then followed by several lectures on the latest research on how current practices are being improved to make biofuel production more economically and environmentally sustainable.

 Since the course covers the latest material on phytoremediation and bioenergy, some of which is not yet published, the reading is based on reviews and current scientific papers, not text books.
 Students are expected to read the reviews prior to class to engage effectively in class discussions.
 These will be posted on our ShareSpaces site: